akka-js/akka.js/README.md

 ## Akka version

-As of now, code is taken from Akka 2.3.9
+As of now, code is taken from Akka MASTER

 ## License